 25 Miles | 2,900 Feet of Climbing | 50% Gravel

 Like Saturday's short route, this 25-miler is much tougher than it sounds, with a hard 3-mile climb early in the ride followed by a series of short steep climbs & descents.
 An aid station with nutrition & hydration will be available at mile 13.
 There is no timing on this route.
 Click below for a downloadable map.

 19 Miles | 2,500 Feet of Climbing

 For SATURDAY, the timed segment within the 65-mile route is a 19-mile loop that starts off with a 7-mile climb up Smith Mountain.
-After conquering Smith Mountain, you'll run across the top of Kimsey Mountain Hwy before dropping down a long descent that eventually takes you to the Piney Flats roller coaster.
+After conquering Smith Mountain, you'll run across the top of Kimsey Mountain Hwy before dropping down a long and chunky descent that eventually takes you to the Piney Flats roller coaster.
 These short climbs don't look like much on the elevation profile, but be prepared for some pain, especially if you're pushing the pace!
 The timing table at the start/finish of the loop will also double as an aid station with hydration and nutrition.
 Click below for a closer look.

 Male / Female / Single-Speed